What are Kotatsu and Chabudai?

 i.
 Height

 It is the main feature that distinguishes a Chabudai.
-In ancient times, the Japanese used Chabudais of approximately 15cm in height.
-Today, you can find a Chabudai with a height of up to 30cm.
+In ancient times, the Japanese used approximately 15cm in height.
+Today, you can find ones with a height of up to 30cm.

 ii.
 Shape

-As explained above, the Chabudais come in circular shapes, for they have a meaning.
-The tables got designed to bring families together.
+As explained above, this type of table comes in circular shapes, for they have a meaning.
+The tables were designed to bring families together.

-But due to the outside’s influence, some people build Chabudais with a square, oblong, or ellipsis shape.
+However, due to the outside’s influence, some people build such tables with a square, oblong, or ellipsis shape.

-If buying or building one, you will have to consider the design you want.
+If buying or building one, you must consider the design you want.
 But an authentic Japanese Chabudais has a circular shape.

 iii.
 Size

-Like other tables, the Chabudais come in various sizes.
-It depends on the size of your family or the purpose of the table.
+Like other tables, this one comes in various sizes.
+It depends on your family’s size or the table’s purpose.
 The space available for the table also determines its size.

 If you have a big family or a large room, a large Chabudais will work out great.

 But the Japanese don’t own large tables because they have enough space; they consider the purpose.
-If the big Chabudais have no purpose despite the available space, the Japanese don’t keep them.
+If the big ones have no purpose despite the available space, the Japanese don’t keep them.

-A thing will find its way into a Japanese room only if it has got a purpose.
-That’s why you may find a large room in a Japanese house but with a small-sized Chabudai.
+A thing will only find its way into a Japanese room if it has a purpose.
+That’s why you may find a large room in a Japanese house but with a small size.

 iv.
 Materials